-During 2013, the Company provided a limited number of perquisites to the NEOs.
-They primarily consist of a vehicle allowance and club memberships.
+During 2014, the Company provided a limited number of perquisites to the NEOs.
+They primarily consist of a vehicle allowance, club memberships and spousal travel to certain business functions.
 The Compensation Committee determined that it is in the Company's best interest to continue providing these perquisites in order to offer a competitive pay package.
 The Company does not provide tax gross-ups on executive-only perquisites.
-See the "All Other Compensation" table on page 29 for more information regarding the perquisites given to our NEOs.
+See the "All Other Compensation" table on page 28 for more information regarding the perquisites given to our NEOs.